Latin 2: module 1

 What will we cover?

-In this first module, you will be introduced to the conjugation of verbs in the present indicative and the declension of nouns and adjectives.
-We will also start reading an adaptation of a play by Plautus.
+In this first module, you will be introduced to the basic grammar of the language.
+We will also read a summary of Roman history in Latin.

 What will I achieve?

 By the end of this course you should be able to...

 - demonstrate basic knowledge of verb forms (conjugations)